MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/UtilityFunctionSample.md

-# Utility Functions Sample Code
+# Virtual Machine Utilities Samples

 <a name = "CreateFilesGrantAccess"></a>
 ## Create the file and grant vm access to them